ForceUniverse/dart-force/readme.md

 Adding profile data on a connection, this will make it easy to send a message to a certain profile group or sending messages to an individual, without knowing his websocket id.

-On the client you can set Profile data.
+On the client you can set the current browser user his profile data as follow.

 	 var profileInfo = { 'name' : chatName};
      forceClient.initProfileInfo(profileInfo);